 The areas involving a higher degree of judgement in applying accounting policies, or areas where assumptions and estimates have significant risk of resulting in material adjustment within the next financial year are disclosed in Note 3.

-The carrying amounts of cash and cash equivalents, trade and other current receivables and payables and current amounts due from subsidiaries approximate their respective fair values due to the relatively short-term maturity of these financial instruments.
+The carrying amounts of cash and bank balances, trade and other current receivables and payables approximate their respective fair values due to the relatively short-term maturity of these financial instruments.